veereshhalagegowda/platformDocumentation/1.0.0/Components/Navigations/menu-button.md

 ## Overview
 A menu button is always associated with a “Menu” component that contains a list of “Menu Items”.
 When a menu button is clicked , the associated menu will be shown.
-Menu is hidden

 ## Usage
 A menu button is used to provide an interface for the user to trigger a menu list.
 The menu appears where menu button exists.